brynzai/aish/README.md

 ### bard
 Simple chat as with the Bard page.
 Your identity will also allow management of cloud resources in your GCP project.
 ### shellbard
 Shellbard is the default mode and will translate your input to local shell code and execute it immediately.
+### gemini
+Gemini is currently a stub but will add support for it as soon as I can get my hands on the API.

 ## Llama2 Server
 I packaged Llama.cpp for Fedora/RPM distributions and added support for Llama server.
 This local REST API is simple and unauthenticated.